Sizzyl/SizzylHUD/README.md

 ## Credits/Inspirations

-- Captions (which have been renamed and modified heavily) from [Clovervidia](https://github.com/clovervidia/clovervidias-captions)
+- Captions (which have been renamed and modified very heavily) from [Clovervidia](https://github.com/clovervidia/clovervidias-captions)
-- Base HUD editing ontop of was [Middle Mann HUD](https://github.com/Vexcenot/-Middle-Mann) by Vexcenot (with permission).
+- Base HUD editing ontop of was [Middle Mann HUD](https://github.com/Vexcenot/-Middle-Mann) by Vexcenot and techno (with permission).
 - [techno](https://github.com/tekunotri/) for creating most of the initial edits to this HUD and helping with the rest of the edits (and allowing me to add those edits to this git repo).
-- [JarateKing's TF2 HUD Reference](https://github.com/JarateKing/TF2-Hud-Reference/blob/master/1-APPENDIX/Positioning.md) - for helping me understand how positioning works
+- [JarateKing's TF2 HUD Reference Positioning](https://github.com/JarateKing/TF2-Hud-Reference/blob/master/1-APPENDIX/Positioning.md) - for helping me understand how positioning works
-- [JarateKing's TF2 HUD Reference](https://github.com/JarateKing/TF2-Hud-Reference/blob/master/2-LISTS/Filelist.md) - for helping me understand what files contain what information
+- [JarateKing's TF2 HUD Reference File List](https://github.com/JarateKing/TF2-Hud-Reference/blob/master/2-LISTS/Filelist.md) - for helping me understand what files contain what information
 - [PrintHUD](https://gamebanana.com/mods/498988) for helping me understand how to configure voice chat location/sizes
-- [Caketaco](https://steamcommunity.com/id/Caketaco/) for helping me figure out how to edit captions.
+- [Caketaco](https://steamcommunity.com/id/Caketaco/) for helping me figure out how to edit captions and recompile them.
 - [JofreProblem](https://github.com/Jofre-Problem/lionHUD) for helping me import the quick loadout swap + HQ character loadout icons he made for lionHUD into this HUD

 ## Known Issues/Planned Features